Breast Cancer FAQs

 Breast cancer is a type of cancer that starts in the breast tissue.
-It is the most commonly diagnosed cancer in the United States, with roughly 250,000 new cases diagnosed in women and nearly 3,000 in men each year.
 The most common sign of breast cancer is a lump inside the breast.
 However, change in breast size or shape, nipple discharge, skin dimpling, red or itchy skin, or a newly-inverted nipple can also indicate breast cancer.

 Breast cancer is generally categorized under one of two broad categories— invasive and noninvasive— which are then broken down into subtypes such as ductal, lobular, and inflammatory.
 There are also subtypes that identify whether hormones fuel the breast cancer.
 Of all the types of breast cancers, invasive ductal carcinoma, and invasive lobular carcinoma are the two most common.